US Star Pacific Wrecks Your donation today supports the next 15 years

 Construction

-A small airfield was built at this location in 1937 by the Australian administration and Catholic church, to provide air service to the Wewak area.
-Prewar, the single runway was 1400 x 100 x 10 yards with prevailing winds NW-SE and good approaches.
+Prewar, this area was known as Wirui Plantation planted with coconut palms harvesting copra.
+During 1937, a small airfield was built at this location by the Australian administration and Catholic church, to provide air service for the Wewak area.
+By early 1942, the airfield was described as a single runway was 1,400 x 100 x 10 yards with prevailing winds NW-SE and good approaches.
 European houses, food and water were available.
 W. O. Jones was based at the airfield.

 45th Sentai (Ki-48)